International German Genealogy Partnership

 [Located in Category: Libraries, Reference Material]

 When it comes to family history and consumer genomics, Ancestry® leads in resources and innovation.
-For more than 30 years, we’ve been using cutting-edge technologies to enable discoveries that enrich lives.
+For the past 40 years, we’ve been using cutting-edge technologies to enable discoveries that enrich lives.
 Through ongoing innovation in DNA science, digitizing historical records and automating research, we help customers create a more complete family portrait that continually yields new discoveries as science and technology advances.

 [Located in Category: Databases, Records, Search]